PrefectHQ/prefect/docs/index.md

 **Notifications**

-You can easily set up e-mail or Slack notifications so that the right people are notified when something doesn't go as planned.
+Easily set up e-mail, Slack, or PagerDuty notifications so that the right people are notified when something doesn't go as planned.

 **Designed for performance**